LADY DOROTHY MARY CLAYTON EAST CLAYTON,

 POSTSCRIPTS, JULY 2001/2002

-Although I have heard no further from the film company, I did undertake a search on the Internet recently with DOROTHY CLAYTON EAST CLAYTON.
+Although I have heard no further from the film company, I did subsequently undertake a search on the Internet with DOROTHY CLAYTON EAST CLAYTON.
 The result was amazing.
 There are a large number of sites which refer to her and her husband quite clearly as the models for Katherine Clifton and her husband in the novels.
 There is also a great deal of information concerning the search by numerous bodies in the 1920's and 30's for the lost oasis, and various related material.
 I even found the "lost oasis" to be one of the strands in the Amelia Peabody Novel "The Last Camel Died at Noon" by Elizabeth Peters.

 Barbara Chapman